-Roasted Tomato Sauce is one of those simple, unassuming sauces that doesn’t look like much but then knocks you over with how absolutely delicious it is, adding a crazy amount of flavor to everything it touches.
-This is my favorite thing to do with all those fabulous summer tomatoes.
+This homemade Roasted Tomato Sauce is one of those simple, unassuming sauces that knocks you over with how delicious it is, adding a crazy amount of flavor to everything it touches.
+This sauce is the perfect thing to make with ripe, fresh summer tomatoes!

-Roasted tomato sauce is my absolute FAVORITE thing to make in the summer.
-Which is quite a claim, when you think about it.
+And in fact, I might go as far as saying that roasted tomato sauce is my FAVORITE thing to make in the summer.
+Bold statement, when I consider the infinite possibilities of summer produce.
 And one I might go back on when I'm making a pot of summer corn chowder or pico de gallo or peach preserves.

-But, right now, with the very sauce you see here in my refrigerator as we speak, just waiting to be spread over toast for Sausage and Provolone Sandwiches or stirred into Spaghetti Puttanesca, it is all I want in the world.
+But, right now, this tomato sauce is all I want in the world.
+Lucky for me, I have some in my refrigerator at this very moment, just waiting to be spread over toast for Sausage and Provolone Sandwiches or stirred into Spaghetti Puttanesca.

-There is a relatively short window of time in Colorado when tomatoes are at their peak.
+My husband and I are full-time travelers, but we are originally from Colorado where there is a relatively short tomato season.
 Most fruits and vegetables are best when they're in season and grown locally.
 That's just how it is.
 The best pineapple I've ever had in my life was in Costa Rica.
 You know, where they grow it.

 Come February, it doesn't seem to matter how bright red and inviting they look.
 Succumb to their charms and you will be sorely disappointed when you cut into one and discover that it has almost no flavor.